Wilhelm2/MobileNetworks/README.md

 # Introduction

-This project implements a causal broadcast algorithm for distributed systems in C++ on the OMNeT++ simulator.
+This project implements a causal broadcast algorithm for distributed systems in C++ on the OMNeT++ simulator by using the INET framework.
 Causal order is defined by the *happened-before* relationship introduced by Lamport in 1978 [[1]](https://amturing.acm.org/p558-lamport.pdf).
 The *happened-before* relationship orders events in distributed systems following three rules [[1]](https://amturing.acm.org/p558-lamport.pdf):